 Day 1: Drive the 465 miles from Edinburgh to Folkestone and catch the Eurotunnel to Calais, stay overnight.

 Day 2: Drive from Calais to Mont Saint-Michel.
-Check into our hotel, then walk the 4 mile round trip out to the tidal island and back (as the dog isn’t allowed on the shuttle bus)!
+Check into our hotel (the Auberge de la Baie), then walk the 4 mile round trip out to the tidal island and back (as the dog isn’t allowed on the shuttle bus)!

-Day 3: Drive from Mont Saint-Michel to St Malo for lunch – wander round and take pics of pirate ships!
+Day 3: Drive from Mont Saint-Michel to Saint-Malo for lunch – wander round and take pics of pirate ships!
+I visited Saint-Malo back in 2007, so we decided not to stay on this occasion.
 Drive to La Rochelle.
 Check into hotel and then wander around the old harbour, have anniversary dinner with husband!

-Day 4: Drive inland to our house in the Poitou-Charentes.
+Day 4: Drive inland to our house in the Vienne.

 Day 5, 6, and 7 involve a lot of DIY: cutting and refitting doors (after laying a floor on the previous holiday) and clearing the garden (the grass was 2ft high)!

-Day 8: Drive the 370 miles from the Poitou-Charentes to Couvet in Switzerland, to attend the annual Fête de l’Absinthe (read more here)!
-Check into our hotel at about 2pm and then head to the distillery for a tasting, followed by a fondue dinner and more absinthe.
+Day 8: Drive the 370 miles from our house to Couvet in Switzerland, to attend the annual Fête de l’Absinthe (read more here)!
+Check into our hotel (the marvellous Hotel de l’Aigle)at about 2pm and then head to the distillery for a tasting, followed by a fondue dinner and more absinthe.

 Day 9: Go to the Absinthe Festival in Boveresse; drive up a big hill to a mountain auberge for röschti pizza; then have a BBQ in a friend’s back yard while drinking more absinthe.